 Dr. Sean X. Luo is a dually board-certified general and addiction psychiatrist and researcher.
 Dr. Luo was born in Shanghai, China.
 He received primary and secondary education in West Lafayette, Indiana.
-He subsequently studied physics and mathematics at the University of Chicago.
-He conducted research at McLean Hospital, Harvard Medical School and the Semel Institute of Neuroscience and Behavior at UCLA.
-He received an M.D. and a Ph.D. degree in theoretical and computational neuroscience from Columbia University, under supervision from Nobel laureate Richard Axel and noted theoretical neuroscientist L. F. Abbott, and collaborated with a number of scientists from Rockefeller University, Harvard Medical School, California Institute of Technology and Yale University.
+He studied physics and mathematics at the University of Chicago and received an M.D. and a Ph.D. in theoretical and computational neuroscience from Columbia University, under Nobel laureate Richard Axel and noted theoretical neuroscientist L. F. Abbott.
 His work has been published in a number of leading journals, including Nature, Nature Neuroscience, the Proceedings of National Academy of Sciences, and Drug and Alcohol Dependence.
 He completed his clinical training in psychiatry and addiction psychiatry at NewYork Presbyterian-Columbia University Medical Center and New York State Psychiatric Institute.